The 10-second takeaway

 Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on BlackRock is outperform, with an average price target of $289.18.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than BlackRock.
 Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add BlackRock to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
-He is the co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-Motley Fool newsletter services have recommended buying shares of BlackRock.
+He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
+The Motley Fool recommends BlackRock.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.